Pune doctor nearly duped of Rs 2 lakh by husband's Facebook friend

-The victim received a call from a person posing as a customs officer, saying that her husband’s Facebook friend from England had been detained and she needed to transfer the money to release him
+Victim received call from a person posing as customs officer, saying her husband's Facebook friend from England had been detained and she needed to transfer the money to release him

 A city-based doctor had a close call and was nearly duped of Rs 1.98 lakh after a person posed as a customs officer and used the name of her husband’s Facebook friend to ask her for money.

 Close call: Sunita More realised she had been duped when the person asked her to transfer another Rs 5 lakh.
 Representation pic/Thinkstock

 The incident took place in May, when Dr Sunita More, received a called from an unknown number.
 “More’s husband had a friend on Facebook, identified as Henry Bratner, from England.
 She received a call on May 15 from one Namrata Roy, who was posing as an officer from the customs department.
 She said Bratner was being detained in New Delhi as he was carrying Rs 5 lakh in US dollars that he had not declared.
 She asked the doctor to deposit Rs 1.98 lakh in a private bank to release him,” said an officer from Bibwewadi police station.